pomme-clic/s-money-documentation/docs/docs/accounts/P2P.md

 ### Advantages of P2P transfers
 Making a P2P instead of a classic Sepa Credit Transfer (SCT) has several pros :
  - The transfer is made immediatly.
 No need to suffer the banking network delay.
  - The transfer is free.
-No banking network means no fee.
+No banking network means no fees.

 The only condition is to have both the payer and the payee registered on your platform.